 Access to remote working (Some fees will also be covered if you work remotely).

-A company MacBook.
+A company MacBook or PC.

 A high-quality work environment and a strong culture built on agility, openness, and respect.